Minot, North Dakota: Largest employers

-Preschool and daycare
+Arts and culture

-Many of the larger daycare centers and preschools in the Minot area work in collaboration with local church groups.
-There are also programs such as Head Start and preschool programs through Minot Public Schools.
-The in-home daycare providers are state registered and licensed.

-Culture

 Minot's arts community includes an art museum, a symphony orchestra, an opera company, a city band, several dance and theater troupes: over 40 organizations claim membership in the Minot Area Council on the Arts.

 Nearly 40% of the city's residents are of Scandinavian ancestry, and every October since 1977, Minot has been the host to the Norsk Høstfest, North America's largest Scandinavian-American festival.
 Scandinavian Heritage Park is located in Minot.
 Scandinavian Heritage Park features remembrances and replicas from each of the Scandinavian countries: Norway, Sweden and Denmark, as well as Finland and Iceland.